gitLepre/coding-interview-prep/challenges/20/README.md

-# 3. Longest Substring Without Repeating Characters

-Given a string s, find the length of the longest substring without repeating characters.
+# 20. Valid Parentheses

+Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

+An input string is valid if:

+Open brackets must be closed by the same type of brackets.
+Open brackets must be closed in the correct order.
+Every close bracket has a corresponding open bracket of the same type.

 Example 1:

-Input: s = "abcabcbb" Output: 3
+Input: s = "()"
-Explanation: The answer is "abc", with the length of 3.
+Output: true
 Example 2:

-Input: s = "bbbbb"
+Input: s = "()[]{}"
-Output: 1
+Output: true
-Explanation: The answer is "b", with the length of 1.
 Example 3:

-Input: s = "pwwkew"
+Input: s = "(]"
-Output: 3
+Output: false
-Explanation: The answer is "wke", with the length of 3.
-Notice that the answer must be a substring, "pwke" is a subsequence and not a substring.

 Constraints:

-0 <= s.length <= 5 \* 104
+1 <= s.length <= 104
-s consists of English letters, digits, symbols and spaces.
+s consists of parentheses only '()[]{}'.